camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 ---
 id: eks-eksctl
-title: "Set up EKS and PostgreSQL with eksctl"
+title: "Deploying AWS EKS and PostgreSQL with eksctl"
-description: "Eksctl setup instructions for a quick C8 setup."
+description: "Deploy Camunda 8 Self-Managed on Amazon EKS with eksctl."
 ---

-[eksctl](https://eksctl.io/) is a common CLI tool for easily creating and managing your EKS clusters and is [officially endorsed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) by Amazon.
+This guide explores the streamlined process of deploying Camunda 8 Self-Managed on Amazon Elastic Kubernetes Service (EKS) using the `eksctl` command-line tool.
+[Eksctl](https://eksctl.io/) is a common CLI tool for quickly creating and managing your AWS EKS clusters and is [officially endorsed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) by Amazon.
+This guide provides a user-friendly approach for setting up and managing AWS EKS clusters.
+It covers everything from the prerequisites, such as AWS IAM role configuration, to creating a fully functional AWS EKS cluster and a managed Aurora PostgreSQL instance.
+Ideal for those seeking a practical and efficient method to deploy Camunda 8 on AWS, this guide provides detailed instructions for setting up the necessary environment and AWS IAM configurations.

 ## Prerequisites

-- an [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) is required to create any resources within AWS.
+- an [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) is required to create resources within AWS.
 - [AWS CLI (2.11.15)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is a CLI tool for creating AWS resources.
 - [eksctl (0.163.0)](https://eksctl.io/installation/) is a CLI tool for creating and managing EKS clusters.
-- [kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the cluster.
+- [kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) is a CLI tool to interact with the cluster.

-The guide was initially created using the mentioned versions, but it should also be compatible with newer versions.

 ## Considerations

-The following does not reflect a production ready setup but is a good quick-start to get going with Camunda on AWS EKS.
+The following does not reflect a production-ready setup but is a good quick start to get going with Camunda 8 on AWS EKS.

 This is a simple guide suitable for non-production setups.
-However, it provides links to additional documentation to assist you with more advanced configuration.
+However, it links to additional documentation for more advanced configurations.

-While the guide is primarily tailored for UNIX systems, it can be easily modified to suit Windows operating systems as well.
+While the guide is primarily tailored for UNIX systems, it can also be easily modified to suit Windows operating systems.

 :::warning
-Please note that following the guide will incur costs on your cloud provider account.
+Please note that following the guide will incur costs on your Cloud provider account.
 :::

 ## Outcome

-Following this guide will result in
+Following this guide will result in the following:

-- an AWS EKS 1.28 Kubernetes Cluster with 4 nodes and the possibility to scale up further.
+- An AWS EKS 1.28 Kubernetes Cluster with 4 nodes.
-- the [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) is installed and configured, which is used by Camunda 8 applications to spawn [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+- Installed and configured the [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html), which is used by Camunda 8 applications to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-- a [managed Aurora PostgreSQL 15.4](https://aws.amazon.com/rds/aurora/) instance that will be used by the Camunda 8 applications.
+- A [managed Aurora PostgreSQL 15.4](https://aws.amazon.com/rds/aurora/) instance that will be used by the Camunda 8 components.

 This basic cluster setup is required to continue with the Helm setup as described in our [AWS Helm Guide](#). <!-- TODO: reference future guide -->

-## Usage
+## Deploying EKS cluster with eksctl

-The `eksctl` tool allows creating clusters via a single command, but this doesn't support all configuration options.
+The `eksctl` tool allows the creation of clusters via a single command, but this doesn't support all configuration options.
 Therefore, we're supplying a YAML file that can be used with the CLI to create the cluster preconfigured with various settings.

 ### `eksctl` Prerequisites

-Set up authentication to allow interacting with AWS via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to configure access.
+To configure access, set up authentication to allow interaction with AWS via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

-A user creating AWS resources will be the owner of those and will always be linked to them.
-This means that the user will always have admin access on Kubernetes, unless you delete it.
+A user creating AWS resources will be the owner and will always be linked to them.
+This means that the user will always have admin access on Kubernetes unless you delete it.

 Therefore, it is a good practice to create a separate [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) that will be solely used for the `eksctl` command.
-[Create access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the new IAM user via the console and export them as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variable to use with the AWS CLI and `eksctl`.
+[Create access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the new IAM user via the console and export them as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables to use with the AWS CLI and `eksctl`.

 ### Environment Prerequisites

-In order to streamline the execution of the subsequent commands, it is recommended to export multiple environment variables.
+We recommended exporting multiple environment variables to streamline the execution of the subsequent commands.

 The following are the required environment variables with some example values.
-Please make sure to define your own secure password for the Postgres database.
+Please make sure to define your secure password for the Postgres database.

 ```shell
 # The name used for the Kubernetes Cluster